 If you pay rent after the 5th of the month there is additional rent that is assessed equal to $15, or 5% of your total rent, whichever is greater.
 Any current month rental payments received after the 5th of the month must be in the form of a certified check or money order; no personal checks will be accepted after the 5th.
 Additionally, all payments made after the 5th must include the applicable additional rent.

 Q: How can I pay rent after I move in?

 A: Rent can be paid by check, money order, credit card or our free auto-draft option until the 5th of the month.
 After the 5th of the month we will only accept rent in the form of certified funds.
-We also offer direct draft of your checking account, at no additional fee - Download an ACH Form.
+We also offer direct draft of your checking account.
 We do not accept cash payments for rental payments.

 Q: How do I pay with a credit card?